salilab/imp/modules/core/dependency/python-ihm/README.md

 python setup.py install
 ```

-Note that a C extension module is built for faster parsing of mmCIF files.
+Note that a C extension module is built for faster reading of mmCIF and
+BinaryCIF files.
 This requires that your system has a C compiler
 and [SWIG](http://www.swig.org/).
 If either of these components are missing, you
 can choose to build without the extension by adding `--without-ext` to both
-`setup.py` command lines above.
+`setup.py` command lines above, and then the library will read files using
+pure Python instead.

-If you want to read or write [BinaryCIF](https://github.com/dsehnal/BinaryCIF)
+If you want to write [BinaryCIF](https://github.com/molstar/BinaryCIF)
-files, you will also need the
+files (or to read them without the C extension module), you will also need the
 Python [msgpack](https://github.com/msgpack/msgpack-python) package.

 # Testing